Face Your Fears! Try Embracing These 4 Controversial Topics on Your Home Builder Blog

 The other thing to consider is where is that traffic going?
 It’s all coming to YOUR blog and has the potential to rank well in the search results as a quick guide for home buyers comparing their options.
 Take it a step further by offering a downloadable builder comparison checklist readers can take with them (with your branding, of course) as they check how you match up to other options.

 Your blog should be an important reflection of your business’ style.
 What type of image are you going to put out?
 Do you want to stick with topics that are safe or do you want to stand out over your competition?
-At Marketing Ninjas, we can help you design a public persona that fits with your company’s values.
+At Velocity23, we can help you design a public persona that fits with your company’s values.
 From there, we’ll craft pieces that fit your message.
 Talk to us today.

 Originally published Sept 15, 2020